Bernard Purdie: Biography

-Purdie was born on June 11, 1939 in Elkton, Maryland, US, the eleventh of fifteen children.
-At an early age he began hitting cans with sticks and learned the elements of drumming techniques from overhearing lessons being given by Leonard Heywood.
+Purdie was born on June 11, 1939, in Elkton, Maryland, the 11th of 15 children.
+At an early age, he began hitting cans with sticks and learned the elements of drumming techniques from overhearing lessons being given by Leonard Heywood.
 He later took lessons from Heywood and played in Heywood's big band.
 Purdie's other influences at that time were Papa Jo Jones, Buddy Rich, Gene Krupa, Joe Marshall, Art Blakey, as well as Cozy Cole, Sticks Evans, Panama Francis, Louis Bellson, and Herbie Lovelle.

-In 1961, he moved from his home town of Elkton, Maryland, to New York City.
+In 1961, he moved from Elkton to New York City.
 There he played sessions with Mickey and Sylvia and regularly visited the Turf Club on 50th and Broadway, where musicians, agents, and promoters met and touted for business.
 It was during this period that he played for the saxophonist Buddy Lucas, who nicknamed him 'Mississippi Bigfoot'.
 Eventually Barney Richmond contracted him to play session work.

 Purdie was contracted by arranger Sammy Lowe to play a session with James Brown in 1965 and recording session records also show that Purdie played on "Ain't That A Groove" at the same session.
 Purdie is credited on James Brown's albums Say It Loud – I'm Black and I'm Proud (1969) and Get on the Good Foot (1972).

-Purdie started working with Aretha Franklin as musical director in 1970 and held that position for five years, as well as drumming for Franklin's opening act, saxophonist King Curtis and The King Pins.
-March 5–7, 1971, he performed with both bands at the Fillmore West; the resulting live recordings were released as Aretha Live At The Fillmore West (May 19, 1971) and King Curtis's Live At Fillmore West (1971).
+Purdie started working with Aretha Franklin as musical director in 1970 and held that position for five years, as well as drumming for Franklin's opening act, saxophonist King Curtis and the King Pins.
+From March 5 to March 7, 1971, he performed with both bands at the Fillmore West; the resulting live recordings were released as Aretha Live at Fillmore West (1971) and King Curtis's Live at Fillmore West (1971).
 His best known track with Franklin was "Rock Steady", on which he played what he described as "a funky and low down beat".
 Of his time with Franklin he once commented that "backing her was like floating in seventh heaven".

 Purdie was credited on the soundtrack album for the film Sgt.
-Pepper's Lonely Hearts Club Band (1978) and later he was the drummer for the 2009 Broadway revival of Hair and appeared on the associated Broadway cast recording.
+Pepper's Lonely Hearts Club Band (1978).
+He was the drummer for the 2009 Broadway revival of Hair and appeared on the associated Broadway cast recording.
 In 2016, he was awarded an honorary doctorate in music by Five Towns College.

 Purdie has been a resident of New Jersey, living in Edison, Teaneck and Springfield Township.
 In 2023, he moved to New Bern, North Carolina.

+On 29 September 2024 Purdie was the recipient of the inaugural "Lifetime Achievement Award" at the UK Drum Show, held in Liverpool.